For the mindful or wannabe-mindful parent, this is the most highly rated and recommended conscious parenting book.

 Books for parents of children with special needs often revolve around understanding a child’s behavioral and developmental issues.
 They provide insight on parenting methods that are more appropriate for a special needs child with an emphasis on effective communication.

-These books offer specialized approaches to parenting children who have experienced emotionally charged events, like the witnessing of a crime or the sudden loss of a parent.
+These books offer specialized approaches to parenting children who have experienced emotionally charged events, like witnessing a crime or the sudden loss of a parent.
 They can help you cope with the challenging role of a supporter, and they sometimes offer exercises in self-expression or stoicism.

 Parenting books range in price from $1 to $35, so there’s definitely a text for every budget.

-Inexpensive: Parenting books up to $10 include a variety of independently published e-books as well as new paperbacks and classic parenting texts.
+Parenting books up to $10 include a variety of independently published e-books as well as new paperbacks and classic parenting texts.

-Mid-range: For $10 to $20, you’ll find new releases from major publishing houses, namely from well-known experts in the parenting and psychology fields.
+For $10 to $20, you’ll find new releases from major publishing houses, namely from well-known experts in the parenting and psychology fields.

-Expensive: Books priced between $20 to $35 include hardcover editions as well as some child development textbooks.
+Books priced between $20 to $35 include hardcover editions as well as some child development textbooks.